-SIGNIFICANT WILDLIFE HABITAT (SWH) TYPE ELC ECOSITE(S) PRESENT HABITAT CRITERIA MET TARGETED FIELD STUDIES REQUIRED DEFINING CRITERIA MET (MINIMUM ABUNDANCES AND/OR DIVERSITY REQUIRED TO CONFIRM SWH) SWH TYPE PRESENT Shrub/Early Successional Bird Breeding Habitat Yes - One CUW vegetation community is present on the Subject Lands.
-No - Minimum size criteria is not met (>10 ha).
-No N/A Not Present Terrestrial Crayfish Yes - MAM, MAS and SWD vegetation communities are present on the Subject Lands.
+SIGNIFICANT WILDLIFE HABITAT (SWH) TYPE ELC ECOSITE(S) PRESENT HABITAT CRITERIA MET TARGETED FIELD STUDIES REQUIRED DEFINING CRITERIA MET (MINIMUM ABUNDANCES AND/OR DIVERSITY REQUIRED TO CONFIRM SWH) SWH TYPE PRESENT Terrestrial Crayfish Yes - MAM, MAS and SWD vegetation communities are present on the Subject Lands.
 Yes - No minimum size requirement.
 Yes -Observations of crayfish chimneys would have been documented, if present, during all ecological surveys.
 No terrestrial crayfish chimneys were identified during the 2021 ecological inventories.
+Not Present Habitat for Species of Special Concern: Barn Swallow (Hirundo rustica) N/A Yes - one structure present within the Subject Lands.
+Yes Targeted Barn Swallow nesting surveys were completed and found no nests within the structure.
 Not Present 4.
-ANIMAL MOVEMENT CORRIDORS 4.
 ANIMAL MOVEMENT CORRIDORS Amphibian Movement Corridors N/A No - Amphibian breeding SWH types are absent from the Subject Lands.
 No N/A Not Present